rpierr33/TPM-App/replit.md

-# TPM Automation Platform
+# AI-First TPM Automation Platform

 ## Overview

-This is an enterprise-grade Technical Program Manager (TPM) automation web application built with a modern full-stack architecture.
-The application operates in dual modes (test and live) to facilitate both development/testing and production use.
-It provides comprehensive program management capabilities including milestone tracking, risk management, dependency management, adopter support, escalations, and executive reporting.
+This is an AI-first Technical Program Manager (TPM) automation web application built with a modern full-stack architecture.
+The application operates as an intelligent assistant that can be controlled entirely through voice commands and natural language chat.
+It provides comprehensive program management capabilities including milestone tracking, risk management, dependency management, adopter support, escalations, and executive reporting - all accessible through AI interfaces.

+## AI-First Design Philosophy

+The platform is designed around the principle that AI should be the primary interface for all functionality:

+- **Voice Commands**: Create programs, milestones, risks, and dependencies using natural speech
+- **Chat Interface**: Ask questions, get insights, and receive proactive recommendations
+- **Proactive Analysis**: AI automatically identifies risks, gaps, and improvement opportunities
+- **Smart Suggestions**: Continuous AI-powered recommendations for better program management
+- **Daily Briefings**: Automated daily summaries with priorities and alerts

 ## User Preferences